nancyhild/nmb-ow-doc/webactions.md

 }
 ```

-As an example, save the `Node` function as `decode.js` and execute the following commands:
+For example, save the `Node` function as `decode.js` and execute the following commands:

 ```bash
 $ nim action create decode decode.js --web raw